BootstrapCMS/CloudFlare/README.md

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

-You will need to register a few service providers before you attempt to load the Laravel CloudFlare service provider.
-Open up `config/app.php` and add the following to the `providers` key.

-* `'GrahamCampbell\Core\CoreServiceProvider'`

 Once Laravel CloudFlare is installed, you need to register the service provider.
 Open up `config/app.php` and add the following to the `providers` key.

 * `'GrahamCampbell\CloudFlare\CloudFlareServiceProvider'`